Quick Take

 The size and weight of the Boxachi are hard to pinpoint because they vary significantly in size.
 Some take after their Chihuahua parent, and others after their Boxer parent.
 However, they will never be as small as a Chihuahua.

 Unfortunately, there is no way to tell how big they will get when they are puppies.
-But, generally, they are medium-sized dogs weighing up to 40 pounds, and the maximum height they can reach is 18 inches.
+But, generally, they are medium-sized dogs weighing between 10 and 25 pounds, and the maximum height they can reach is around 16 inches.

-The Boxachi’s lifespan is between 10 to 15 years, but they can live longer with a healthy diet and exercise routine.
+The Boxachi’s lifespan is between 10 and 15 years, but they can live longer with a healthy diet and exercise routine.
 However, Boxachis are susceptible to a few health issues, which include:

 Patellar Luxation

-Nobody can do anything to prevent it because it is caused through birth.
+Nobody can do anything to prevent it because it is present at birth.
 However, sometimes the misalignment and symptoms only appear later on in life.

 Unfortunately, all the rubbing caused by this condition leads to arthritis.
 There are four grades of Patellar Luxation; depending on which grade the dog has, there are surgeries that can help.